sobopla/blog-challenge/README.md

 make sure you're handling your error cases gracefully.
 It doesn't need to be perfect, but good error handling means:

-1. When a user makes a mistake or breaks some rule, they're informed
+1. When a user makes a mistake or breaks some rule, they're informed.
-2. The user is presented with an opportunity to correct the mistake, if possible
+2. The user is presented with an opportunity to correct the mistake, if possible.
-3. The user is given as much guidance as possible about that they need to do to fix the error
+3. The user is given as much guidance as possible about what they need to do to fix the error.

 ### Release 4: Style!
 Style!
 Style!